timjstewart/api-script/README.md

 # Sensitive Data

 You can store sensitive data in an environment variable and access it via the `env` function.
-It has two overloads.
+The `env` function has two overloads.
 The first overload takes one parameter, the name of the environment varaible whose value you want to use.
 The second overload is like the first but it provides an additional parameter that is the value that should be used if the enironment variable has no value.

 # To Do